What Is Brainspotting, And Is It Right For Me?

 Brainspotting may also help those concerned about phobias.
 A phobia is an intense fear of something that may pose little or no real danger.
 Brainspotting can be used to work through the underlying emotions and beliefs associated with a phobia, helping individuals gain control over their fears.

-Brainspotting is not only limited to mental health challenges.
+Brainspotting is not limited to mental health challenges.
 The technique may also be used to support individuals in achieving their goals.
 Through identifying and working with brainspots, individuals can access the inner resources required to make positive changes in their lives.

 Getty